wso2/docs-choreo-dev/en/docs/tutorials/create-rest-api-component.md

 1. To open the REST API component in the VS Code Editor, click **Edit with VSCode Online**.

     Then click **Open Link in New Tab** in the message that appears to indicate that the code server is ready.

+    !!! info
+        Opening the VS Code Editor may take a little while if you are a first-time user.

 2. Add a new construct and an API resource as follows: